citp/privacy-policy-historical/a/am/ame/americanlivewire.com.md

-> *The following text is extracted and transformed from the americanlivewire.com privacy policy that was archived on 2013-10-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131012060553id_/http%3A//americanlivewire.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the americanlivewire.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625070117id_/http%3A//americanlivewire.com/privacy-policy) for the most accurate reproduction.*

-# Breaking American News, Global Affairs
+# Privacy Policy | AmericanLiveWire.com

-This Privacy Policy governs the manner in which American Live Wire collects, uses, maintains and discloses information collected from users (each, a “User”) of the <http://www.americanlivewire.com/> website (“Site”).
+This Privacy Policy governs the manner in which American Live Wire collects, uses, maintains and discloses information collected from users (each, a “User”) of the  website http://americanlivewire.com/.
 This privacy policy applies to the Site and all products and services offered by American Live Wire.

 **Personal identification information**